Looking to expand your business with a Venmo profile? Check out this info first.

 If you don't already have a Venmo account, you can sign up for a business profile from venmo.com or the mobile app.

 You also must be in the United States and have a mobile device capable of accepting SMS messaging.
 If you do already have a Venmo account, you’ll see the option to create a business profile in the app.
 Check out the drop-down at the top of the "Me" tab and select “Create a business profile” to get started.

 Why does it say my phone number or email is already on file?

 It’s possible that you may have already created a Venmo profile and simply need to sign in.
 If that is the case, you can use your email, phone number or username and password to log into your account.

-If you’ve previously created a personal account alone, you should sign in –as business profiles are available to Venmo users who have a personal account.
+If you previously created a personal Venmo account, you should sign in to that account and create your business profile there.
+Business profiles are available to existing Venmo users who have a personal account.

 If you’ve created a personal account and a business profile, you’ll sign in with your personal account credentials.
 Once you’ve signed in, you can toggle between your personal account and business profile.